 Skip to contents

-This function ingests a reporting triangle/matrix and the number of truncated reporting triangles we want to create, n, and iteratively truncated the reporting triangle, working from bottom to top for n snapshots.
+This function ingests a reporting triangle/matrix and the number of truncated reporting triangles we want to create, n, and iteratively truncates the reporting triangle, working from the latest reference time (bottom) to the older reference times (top) for n snapshots.

 Usage